SzymonSkrzypczyk/onderCode/README.md

 ## Contributing

-Z.Onderka PHD since it's "his" pseudocode or rather something he has taught as to use
+Z.Onderka PHD since it's "his" pseudocode or rather something he has taught us to use

 ## Usage/Examples